tybayn/phasmo-cheat-sheet-fr/README.md

 With the exception of:
 JQuery - MIT License
-October Crow Font - Custom License
+Caveat Font - Custom License